 I buy a flattering outfit that makes me feel good, is appropriate for the setting and vibe of the shoot

 Like I mentioned before, I think a photo shoot is a really good excuse to splurge a little bit.
 If you’re looking for a reason to buy a new outfit, a portrait session is a great one!
 You’ll be looking at your photos for years to come and you want to be able to look back and not be distracted by the fact that you hate what you wore or that it wasn’t necessarily as flattering as it could have been.
 I take the weeks before a session to brainstorm and shop for outfits that not only flatter my shape but also complement the nature of the shoot.
-For example, when we went to Hawaii, I searched for a maxi dress (which I found at ASOS.com) and a bikini because I wanted something that felt at home in a tropical environment.
-When we had our anniversary session with Katelyn James back in 2013, I picked an outfit that matched the urban vibes of the city we were shooting in!
-Both of the dresses I picked for those shoots are nicer versions of things I would ordinarily wear…and they’ve become wardrobe staples that I’ve worn many times since!
+For example, when I went to Hawaii, I searched for a maxi dress (which I found at ASOS.com) and a bikini because I wanted something that felt at home in a tropical environment.
+Both items were a tiny bit of a splurge, but they’re upgraded versions of items I would typically wear and I’ve gotten tons of use out of them since the shoot!

 The week of the shoot: